gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 - there must be an explicit option tor remember the booking manager credentials
 - An incorrect login message must be shown for incorrect email and/or password
 - The password must be at least 8 characters long
+- There must be an option allowing new administrators to create an account.
+Suggestion: "Don't have an account?
+Register"

  ### Other requirements
 - Registration